FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreerrorselector.md

 ###  getInitializePaymentError

 ▸ **getInitializePaymentError**(`methodId?`: undefined | string): *[Error](amazonpaywidgeterror.md#error) | undefined*

 Returns an error if unable to initialize a specific payment method.

-Returns an error if unable to initialize a specific payment method.